jmereardon17/jmereardon17/README.md

-# About
+# Front-end Web Developer with a love of tech

-:computer: Front-end Web Developer with a love of tech\
+:computer: Web Developer for Key Group\
 :frog: Mentor for Treehouse\
 :six_pointed_star: In the Night of Wilderness ~